Antigua Guatemala Facts

 Other Nearby Towns:

 - San Juan del Obispo

 - San Miguel Dueñas

-Did I miss any cool things to do in Antigua?
+Did I miss any cool things to do or fact about Antigua?
 Let me know in the comments.

 Enjoyed this Post?
 Pin it!